 Today, Toronto is still home to Indigenous, Inuit and Métis people.
 Miigwetch, nya:weh, merci and thank you to the people on whose territory we are able to live and thrive.
 We pledge to turn our acknowledgement into action – to be partners with them in caring for the land and water.

-Before the beginning of every performance or event at YPT, a staff member is entrusted to present a personalized land acknowledgement to the audience/group.
-This acknowledgement is designed to:
+Before the beginning of every performance at YPT, a staff member is entrusted to present a personalized land acknowledgement to the audience/group.
+These acknowledgements evolve, but should include:

-- touch on the agreements and treaties of the land
+- speaking about the agreements and treaties of the land

 Each person places a different yet personal meaning into their individual land acknowledgement.
-The purpose is to show these are not just words being read from a paper, but that the person presenting them knows what Anishinaabe and Haudenosaunee mean, where the Dish with One Spoon agreement comes from, and why it is important to express this understanding.
+The purpose is to show these are not just words being read from a paper, but a personal journey of learning about Indigenous Peoples, histories and a commitment to truth and reconciliation.

-To learn more about the INDIGENizeUS program at YPT, click here.
+To learn more about Indigenous learning at YPT, click here.